Generic Name: diazepam (dye-AZ-e-pam)

-Diazepam tablets is used for:
+Diazepam tablets are used for:

 Treating anxiety disorders or for the short-term relief of the symptoms of anxiety.
 It is also used to relieve certain types of muscle spasms and to treat symptoms of alcohol withdrawal (eg, agitation, tremor, hallucinations).
-Diazepam tablets is also used with other medicines to treat certain types of seizure disorders.
+Diazepam tablets are also used with other medicines to treat certain types of seizure disorders.
 It may also be used for other conditions as determined by your doctor.

-Diazepam tablets is a benzodiazepine.
+Diazepam tablets are a benzodiazepine.
 It works by increasing the action of a certain chemical (gamma-aminobutyric acid [GABA]) in the brain and nervous system.
 This helps to reduce anxiety.
 It also helps to reduce seizure activity in the brain and to reduce muscle spasms.